pratap562/-squealing-brass-3486/README.md

 ## Getting Started

-First go to next.config.js and update proxy destination to [http://localhost:3200/:path] to run it locally
+First go to next.config.js inside Client and update proxy destination to [http://localhost:3200/:path] to run it locally

 then run the Next js development server: